 Vendors and Performers are welcome to fill out the application packet from this website (see Vendor/Performer Info page) and mail it in for this year before June 1, 2018 for review and acceptance for next year’s event.
 Please remember – this is a medieval themed event and we do jury all the applications.
 We do host a Hospitality Pavilion for volunteers, performers and entertainment.
 First aid and security are also located near this area.
-No applications will be accepted after June 1, 2017.
+No applications will be accepted after June 1, 2018.

 Parking is limited so be sure to come early.
 Handicap parking is available.
 Please keep in mind this is a working ranch and farm so the ground is very uneven.
 NO DOGS ARE ALLOWED as this site is a working cattle ranch.